laravel/docs/queries.md

 #### latest / oldest

-The `latest` and `oldest` helper methods allow you to easily order results by date.
-When no argument is given, result will be ordered by the `created_at` column.
-Grab the newest user:
+The `latest` and `oldest` methods allow you to easily order results by date.
+By default, result will be ordered by the `created_at` column.
+Or, you may pass the column name that you wish to sort by:

     $user = DB::table('users')
                     ->latest()